Skip to content

 self.prompt_ids = prompt_ids or []

-if not eos_tokens:
+if token_maps is not None:

 else: